Skip to main content

 Park History

-Cinque Terre National Park was established in 1999, the year after the area's inscription as a UNESCO World Heritage Cultural Landscape.
-The designation recognized both the cultural significance of the terraced landscape and the urgent need to address its deterioration as agricultural abandonment accelerated in the late 20th century.
+Cinque Terre National Park was established on 6 October 1999, two years after the area's inscription as a UNESCO World Heritage Cultural Landscape in December 1997.
+[1] [2] The designation recognized both the cultural significance of the terraced landscape and the urgent need to address its deterioration as agricultural abandonment accelerated in the late 20th century.
 Approximately 60% of historic terraces had been abandoned by the 1990s.
 The park's creation aimed to reverse this decline through economic incentives for continued cultivation and sustainable tourism development.

 Major Trails And Attractions